oracle-terraform-modules/terraform-oci-operator/README.md

 It creates the following resources:

-* A security list to allow ssh access from within the VCN only
 * A private subnet
+* An NSG that allows access only through a bastion host
+* A compute instance:
+  - accessible through the OCI Bastion Service
-* A compute instance with optional instance_principal access
+  - with optional instance_principal access
 * An optional notification via email

-This module is primarily meant to be reusable and the operator instance is used for:
+This module is meant to be reusable and to be embedded in your terraform modules.
+The operator instance can be used for:

 1. performing post-provisioning tasks with Terraform or other automation tools
 2. provide administrators access without the need to upload api authentication keys (instance_principal)